davetrollope-fsml/sequence-toolkit/README.md

  make
 ```

+## Platform Support

+This package is currently in development mode.

+The core STK library should build and run cleanly on both Linux and OS X.
+However, little focus has been given to installing the library at the system level and thus there may be issues linking
+against the library, E.G. with respect to OS X and recent changes in El Capitan.

+The core library is developed on OS X and the CMake project has yet to be tested on Linux.

+The APIs are not yet functional due to the above mentioned issues.

 ## Getting Started

 Get started without installing, using the following examples as a guide:

 	Depending on how you built STK, the library and binaries will be in different places.
 Set STKOBJDIR to the appropriate place, E.G.
 		CLion 2016.2: STKOBJDIR=$HOME/Library/Caches/CLion2016.2/cmake/generated/sequence_toolkit-*/*/Debug
 		CLion 2016.3: STKOBJDIR=$PWD/cmake-build-debug